Report Animal Neglect/Abuse

 If you suspect neglect or abuse, the first step is to call your animal control agency.

-- If you are outside of the city limits, please call the Sumner County Sherriff's Office at 620-326-8941
+- If you are outside of the Wellington city limits in an unincorporated area, please call the Sumner County Sherriff's Office at 620-326-8941.

 - If the animal is in immediate danger or you are witnessing active animal abuse, please call 911 immediately.